Unimutual Limited Whistleblower Policy

 - facilitate an effective whistleblower management process.

-With the establishment of this Policy, Unimutual enables the reporting of any instances, observations or suspected unethical, illegal fraudulent or undesirable conduct by either Unimutual and/or the mutual managers, Regis Mutual Management Pty Ltd (the Managers) even if only suspected.
+With the establishment of this Policy, Unimutual enables the reporting of any instances, observations or suspected unethical, illegal fraudulent or undesirable conduct by Unimutual, even if only suspected.
 Unimutual will support a whistleblowing culture by providing protection and processes for individuals who make a report and disclose their concerns regarding wrongdoings.
 Unimutual will ensure such reports can be done in a safe, confidential environment without fear of retaliation, victimisation, intimidation or disadvantage.

 This Policy outlines the processes and protections provided by Unimutual regarding the disclosure of such reportable conduct.

-This Policy applies to all directors, employees, contractors, suppliers, brokers, auditors, clients and members of Unimutual and the Managers.
+This Policy applies to all directors, employees, contractors, suppliers, brokers, auditors, clients and members of Unimutual.
 The protection extends to relatives, dependents and spouses of these individuals.
 This Policy will be made available on the Unimutual website and made available to any such person who should require access to it.

 This Policy will be reviewed and updated on an annual basis by Unimutual, or at any other time should the policy and procedures require amendment.